Skip to content

 2. A decrease in mobility: stiffness in daily movements, more frequent joint pain.

-When collagen is provided in the form of a dietary supplement, these proteins (usually hydrolyzed to facilitate assimilation) participate in the renewal of skin and joint tissues.
-Collagen peptides will stimulate specialized cells (fibroblasts, chondrocytes) and promote the endogenous synthesis of new collagen, thus improving skin elasticity while supporting cartilage regeneration.
+When collagen is taken as a dietary supplement, these proteins (usually hydrolyzed for easier absorption) contribute to the renewal of skin and joint tissues.
+Collagen peptides stimulate specialized cells (fibroblasts, chondrocytes) and promote the endogenous synthesis of new collagen, thus improving skin elasticity while supporting cartilage regeneration.

 1. Marine Collagen

-• Origin: From fish cartilage or skin, such as ray cartilage for Cartidyss® collagen.
+• Origin: Derived from cartilage or fish skin, such as ray cartilage for Cartidyss® collagen.

 • Advantages: Very good bioavailability thanks to the low molecular weight of its peptides.
 Often better tolerated by the body and requiring a lower dosage (1 to 2 g per day is generally sufficient).

-• Specific assets: Rich in essential amino acids, and depending on the fishing area, sourced from sustainably managed resources.
-For Cartidyss®, this is eco-responsible fishing with exemplary traceability.
+• Specific advantages: Rich in essential amino acids, and depending on the fishing area, sourced from sustainably managed resources.
+For Cartidyss®, this represents eco-responsible fishing with exemplary traceability.

 2. Animal collagen (bovine or porcine)

-• Origin: Mainly extracted from the skin or bones of cattle (cows) or pigs.
+• Origin: Primarily extracted from the skin or bones of cattle (cows) or pigs.

-• Benefits: Mainly type I collagen, known for its action on skin firmness.
+• Advantages: Primarily type I collagen, renowned for its action on skin firmness.

-• Disadvantages: May require higher doses (5 to 10 g per day) for a visible effect.
-May also raise ethical or traceability issues depending on the farm's origin.
+• Disadvantages: May require higher doses (5 to 10 g per day) for a noticeable effect.
+May also raise ethical or traceability questions depending on the farm's origin.

 • Origin: The term “plant collagen” is a misnomer, as plants do not synthesize collagen.
-These are actually plant complexes or extracts (often algae or legumes) that are supposed to stimulate the endogenous production of collagen, or mimic some of its functions.
+It actually refers to plant complexes or extracts (often from algae or legumes) intended to stimulate the body's own collagen production or mimic some of its functions.

-• Benefits: Suitable for vegetarian and vegan diets, may help support natural collagen formation by providing amino acids, vitamins and minerals.
+• Benefits: Suitable for vegetarian and vegan diets, can help support natural collagen formation by providing amino acids, vitamins and minerals.

-• Disadvantages: Since it's not true collagen, the structuring effects on skin and cartilage are less direct.
-Scientific studies validating its effectiveness are rarer than for marine or animal collagen.
+• Disadvantages: Because it is not true collagen, its structural effects on skin and cartilage are less direct.
+Scientific studies validating its effectiveness are less common than for marine or animal collagen.

-Conclusion : To achieve a quickly noticeable effect on the skin and joints, marine collagen stands out, particularly thanks to its high bioavailability and its richness in specific amino acids (glycine, proline, hydroxyproline).
+Conclusion : For a rapidly noticeable effect on skin and joints, marine collagen stands out, particularly due to its high bioavailability and its richness in specific amino acids (glycine, proline, hydroxyproline).
 It is the preferred choice for concrete and lasting results with minimal dosage.

 Collagen promotes hydration and firmness of the dermis.